 Changes Following Penetration of the Zona Pellucida

-Penetration of the zona pellucida allows the sperm and oocyte cell membranes to fuse almost immediately, calcium to enter the oocyte and the sperm cell stop moving.
+Penetration of the zona pellucida allows the sperm and oocyte cell membranes to fuse almost immediately.
+Calcium enters the oocyte and the sperm cell stop moving.
 The rise in intracellular calcium results in 3 changes in the oocyte:

 - The egg cell membrane depolarises in order to prevent polyspermy – this is the primary block.

-- Completion of the second meiotic division of the egg – this forms a polar body that is subsequently released.
+- The egg will complete the final meiotic division – this forms a polar body that is subsequently released.
 Following fertilisation the zygote undergoes several changes which will result in the implantation within the wall of the uterus in a successful pregnancy.